 Eggs were also collected in Norway, and replaced with artificial eggs made of porcelain or with hen eggs.
 The collected eggs were incubated artificially in Sweden, and the hatched chicks were replaced back into the nests.
 The method of double-clutching was also carried out in Norway, for the first time in 1989 (Steen 1989).
 Eggs from the first clutch were collected and incubated artificially.
 No artificial substitutes were put out, which usually resulted in new copulations by the breeding pair, given that the first clutch was collected within 7-10 days incubation after egglaying.
 A new clutch is often completed at an alternative nesting site 19-20 days following collection of the first clutch.
 In Great Britain, pairs have been observed to produce three clutches within one breeding season (Ratcliffe 1980).
-When the chicks from the first clutch were 12-18 days old, they were placed back into the original nest.
-At the same time, the second clutch was collected.
+When the chicks from the first clutch was collected.
 The chicks from this second clutch were used as supplements in other nests, or released following hacking (Steen 1989).